Pppp1116/Knowledge-Base/README.md

 # Knowledge-Base
-Tweak findings and research from “The PCs Secret”
+Pc Tweak, optimizations and  findings and research from “The PCs Secret”